kbialek/ulauncher-bitwarden/README.md

 - `User e-mail address`
 - `Enable MFA login` - if you use MFA authentication with your Bitwarden account select `yes`, otherwise leave `no`
 - `Inactivity lock timeout` - forces you to re-enter the passphrase after you haven't used the extension for a while.
 By default it's set to 300 seconds (5 minutes).
 If you'd rather not re-enter it, you can set the value to 0, but that's probably not a great idea.
 NOTE: The cached passphrase is only stored in memory, so you'll need to re-enter it if you reboot your computer or restart Ulauncher.
 - `Session store command` - optional command called after successful login or unlock.
-Bitwarden sessionID is passed over stdin.
+Bitwarden session key is passed over stdin.
+You can use it to run a command which will store session key in "some" secure location, and later read the session key when directly calling `bw` in the cli.
+It's totally up to you how and where you will store the session key.
-You can use it to store SessionID "somewhere" with future direct `bw` cli calls.
-For example, you can store the SessionID in a file using the following script.
+For example, you can store it in a file using the following script.
 ```shell script
 #!/bin/bash